upkie/vulp/README.md

 Vulp is designed for prototyping: it strives to eliminate intermediaries when it can, and keep a low barrier of entry.
 Python bindings bring the benefits of typing and are a good choice in production contexts, but like interface description languages, they also add overhead in terms of developer training, bookkeeping code and compilation time.
 Vulp rather goes for a crash-early approach: fast changes, fast blunders (interface errors raise exceptions that end execution), fast fixes (know immediately when an error was introduced).

+#### Is it possible to run two agents at the same time?

+That is not possible.

 #### Why the name "Vulp"?

 [Vulp](https://en.wiktionary.org/wiki/vulp#Noun_2) means "fox" in Romansh, a language spoken in the Swiss canton of the Grisons.
 Foxes are arguably quite reliable in their reaction times 🦊